Claualvarez/Sequence_analysis_intro/multiple_sequence_alignments.md

    How we align sequences affects tree estimation.

 3. Download the results of the sequence similarity search in fasta format.
-4. Open the results in SeaView.
+4. Open the fasta file in SeaView.
    - Try aligning your sequences with clustal and muscle.
    - Upload your sequences to [MAFFT](https://mafft.cbrc.jp/alignment/server/)